• Skip to main content

 You can understand now that everything in the body is connected.
 Working on the body part that hurts will not change the way the body moves.
 The Egoscue Method has taught me how to look at the body as a whole, no longer thinking about strengthening or stretching muscles but alignment.
 When John Doe stands in front of me in pain, my focus is determining misalignment, what is necessary to correct it and getting him back to his life pain free.
 Maybe his focus is to be out of pain so that he can get back to his bicep curls.
 We both win.

-Filed Under: Egoscue Method, Exercise Tagged With: Egoscue exercises, joint pain
+Filed Under: Egoscue, Exercise Tagged With: joint pain, Posture Alignment Exercises

 Moving Toward Being Pain Free